jtesta/ssh-audit/README.md

 ## ChangeLog
 ### v2.3.1-dev (???)
+ - Fixed bug in recommendation output which suppressed some algorithms inappropriately.
  - Flag `ssh-rsa-cert-v01@openssh.com` as a failure due to SHA-1 hash.
  - Now parses public key sizes for `rsa-sha2-256-cert-v01@openssh.com` and `rsa-sha2-512-cert-v01@openssh.com` host key types.
  - Built-in policies now include CA key requirements (if certificates are in use).